 Having a mobile-optimized site isn’t as simple as making sure your site is responsive.
 That’s definitely important, and you should do that, but it’s not enough by itself.

-Think about making all of your content mobile.
+Think about making all of your content mobile-friendly.

 You might want to read my article on mobile usability for more information on this.

-User experience (UX).
-This is another reason responsive design is so important.
+This is another reason why a responsive design is so important.

 Your mobile users should have a great experience that’s designed for mobile devices.
 Similarly, your desktop users should have a great experience that’s designed for desktops.

 If your UX is bad either way, you will lose visitors.

 If you take a look at the most popular sites in your niche, you’ll notice that 9 times out of 10, they’ll have great UX.